OhhLoz/Harvester/README.md

 Example 2
 Name of the monster: Wolf
 Source Reference on the BRT rolltable as regex: /^Wolf/
-Result: get any monster 'Wolf' with a BRT Rolltbale with source reference stating with the string 'Wolf'
+Result: get any monster 'Wolf' with a BRT Rolltable with source reference stating with the string 'Wolf'
 ```

-BRT now support multi skill integration just set a array of skills on the source reference filed on the BRT rolltable
+BRT now support multi skill integration, just set an array of skills on the source reference field on the BRT rolltable

 ![](/wiki/images/multi_skill_2.png)

-and launch the harvester action !
+and launch the harvester action!

 ![](/wiki/images/multi_skill_1.png)